jaredchristiantelano/Telano-Jared-Christian-P._PA2_2ECE-A/README.md

 # Telano-Jared-Christian-P._PA2_2ECE-A
-This assignment use different codes to create Python programs with the use of NumPy library.
+This assignment used different codes to create Python programs with the use of NumPy library.

 **Normalization Problem**